 Omerood Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Omerood has been spelled many different ways, including Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Omerood family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Omerood Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Omerood Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Omerood family to the New World and Oceana
+Migration of the Omerood family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Omeroods to arrive in North America: George and Thomas Omrod, who settled in Philadelphia in 1880 and 1840 respectively.

 Related Stories +